nstern215/oop2_ex1/README.txt

 	- Vector holding the commands added to the list.

 	- Vector holding the list of groups that will be filled in according to the need of the command that is wanted to be evalueted.
+The way we work with this vector in the algorithem is that every time we get to a situation where right and left are NULL, so we use the first two groups and then delete them so that the next two groups will be used for the next part of the problom.

 	-
 7.